hugsndnugs/Key-Clicker-v2/README.md

 ### Option 1: Standalone Executable (Recommended)

 1. Download the latest `AutoKeyClicker.exe` from the [releases](../../releases) page
+   - Each push to the main branch automatically creates a new release with version format `v2.x` (starting from v2.1)
 2. Double-click to run - no installation required!

 ### Option 2: From Source